A Forever Recovery celebrates clients who graduate each week with a ceremony and open mic for those departing the facility.

 To wrap up her testimony, Maggie, told a story that began with her parents taking her to the airport to come to A Forever Recovery.

-“So I actually lost this quote while I was here and while I was packing last night I found it.
-I read it and I as like, ‘this makes complete, perfect sense now.’
+“So I lost this quote while I was here and while I was packing last night, I found it.
+I read it and I was like, ‘this makes complete, perfect sense now.’
 It’s Henry David Thoreau.

 “’If you have built castles in the air, your work need not be lost.
 That is where they should be, now put the foundations under them.’”